 Lesson 5: React to any security-related messages

-Finally, we would like to point out that there is a bad habit of some server operators: They don’t react to security-related messages.
+Finally, we would like to point out that some server operators have a dangerous habit: They don’t react to security-related messages.
 We tried to contact dozens of administrators before.
-Only a small amount of operators replied and thanked for being informed about vulnerabilities in their products/services.
-Actually, an even smaller amount of operators fixed the vulnerabilities afterward.
-Others, like the UltraVNC team, tried to hide vulnerabilities without fixing them which is another really bad habit.
+Only a small number of operators replied and thanked us for the information about vulnerabilities in their products or services.
+An even smaller number of operators fixed the vulnerabilities afterward.
+Others, like the UltraVNC team, tried to hide vulnerabilities without fixing them, which is another unfortunate habit.

-So, at least send a reply if you ever receive security-related messages.
+So, at least reply if you ever receive security-related messages.
 Carefully consider the findings.
-Set up different possibilities to quickly contact you.
-Set up a website that tells people how to securely contact you.
-Use upcoming standards like security.txt to provide structured information.
-If you run a server, you are responsible for its security and for the security of any data processed by it.
+Set up various possibilities to contact you quickly.
+Set up a website that tells people how to reach you securely.
+Upload a security.txt file providing structured information.
+If you run a server, you are responsible for its security and any data processed by it.

 The matrix.org team identified their data breach after one month, and seemingly only due to a third party that pointed out the vulnerabilities in Jenkins.
-The attacker was able to access the production database and likely copied everything, including account data, cleartext chats, and passwords.
-The attacker also copied secret OpenPGP keys used for signing packages for Debian and Riot/Web (AD0592FE47F0DF61 and E019645248E8F4A1), CloudFlare API keys used for DNS, and probably other secrets.
+The attacker could access the production database and likely copied everything, including account data, cleartext chats, and passwords.
+The attacker also copied secret OpenPGP keys used for signing packages for Debian and Riot/Web (AD0592FE47F0DF61 and E019645248E8F4A1), Cloudflare API keys used for DNS, and probably other secrets.
 The initial reaction of the matrix.org team didn’t result in changing all secret keys.
 Due to this, the attacker was able to deface the matrix.org website afterward.

 If you operate a server, implement technical measures, define processes and organization, plus regularly inform yourself and your team about social engineering attempts.
 Finally, share your knowledge and experience with others for free instead of complaining about “irresponsible” companies, groups, and people.
 The internet doesn’t need the next list of “5 tips for more security” or “everybody can run a server” statements.